matthewkeplinger/matthewkeplinger/README.md

 - 👋 Hi, I’m @matthewkeplinger
 - 👀 I’m interested in software development, programming, network security and ethical hacking.
-- 🌱 I’m currently learning Full Stack Development via a course offered by devCodeCamp.
+- 🌱 I’m currently learning Java, Javascript, Python, Django, SQL, HTML/CSS, C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+LinkedIn is the best to reach me

 <!---
 matthewkeplinger/matthewkeplinger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.